PD Operads and Explicit Partition Lie Algebras: Simplicial-cosimplicial models for derived PD operads

 It remains to show that $\Tot_{\oplus}$ is part of a Quillen equivalence.
 To see this, note that its right adjoint $\mm{Res}$ sends a complex $X$ to the simplicial chain complex given in degree $n$ by the degree $\leq 0$ part of $\Hom(C_*(\Delta[n]), X)$.
 It follows from this that $\mm{Res}$ preserves cofibrant objects.
 Furthermore, unraveling the definitions shows that $\Tot_{\oplus}\mm{Res}(X)$ can be identified (up to signs) with the complex

 The counit map $\Tot_{\oplus}\mm{Res}(X)\rt X$ is simply the projection onto the zeroth summand, which is an acyclic fibration.
 We conclude that the derived counit map is an equivalence.

 To see that $\Tot_\oplus$ is part of a Quillen equivalence, it remains to check that it detects equivalences.
 In the $\mc{F}$-projective case this is obvious.
 In the $\mc{F}$-tame case, it suffices to verify that every fibrant-cofibrant object $X$ such that $\Tot_\oplus(X)$ is acyclic is itself acyclic.
-This follows from Lemma \ref{lem:acyclicity for Kan complexes}. \end{proof} \begin{remark} Using the tensoring of $\scMod_{R[G]}$ over pointed simplicial sets, the cofibrations and trivial cofibrations of the $\mc{F}$-tame model structure can also be generated by the following classes of maps.
-The cofibrations are generated by the class of all degreewise split monomorphisms whose cokernel is isomorphic to
+This follows from Lemma \ref{lem:acyclicity for Kan complexes}. \end{proof} \begin{remark} Let us spell out the sets of generating (trivial) cofibrations \eqref{eq:generating cofs simcos} of the $\mc{F}$-tame model structure more explicitly in simplicial-cosimplicial terms.
+To this end, let us write $\wedge$ for the tensoring of $\scMod_{R[G]}$ over pointed simplicial sets.
+Furthermore, let $\tilde{C}^*(\Delta[1])$ denote the cosimplicial $R$-module of reduced cochains on $\Delta[1]$ and let $\tilde{C}^*(S^1)\rt \tilde{C}^*(\Delta[1])$ be the natural restriction map along $\Delta[1]\rt S^1=\Delta[1]/\partial\Delta[1]$.
+Now consider the following three types of inclusions of simplicial-cosimplicial $R$-modules (with trivial $G$-action):

-Here $P$ denotes a cosimplicial diagram of $\mc{F}$-admissible $G$-representations.
-Likewise, the trivial cofibrations are generated by the class of degreewise split monomorphisms with cokernel
+Then the cofibrations are generated by the set of maps of simplicial-cosimplicial $R[G]$-modules of the form $i\otimes_R P$, where $P$ is a cosimplicial diagram of finite $\mc{F}$-admissible $G$-representations.
+Likewise, the trivial cofibrations are generated by the set of maps $j_1\otimes_R P$ and $j_2\otimes_R P$.

+\end{remark} For later purposes, let us record some further properties of the cofibrations in the $\mc{F}$-projective and $\mc{F}$-tame model structures on simplicial-cosimplicial $G$-representations. \begin{lemma} A map of simplicial-cosimplicial $R[G]$-modules $f\colon X\rt Y$ is: \begin{enumerate} \item an $\mc{F}$-projective cofibration if and only if it is a split monomorphism in each simplicial-cosimplicial bidegree and in each simplicial degree $n$, the cosimplicial $R[G]$-module $(Y/X)_n$ corresponds to an $\mc{F}$-projectively cofibrant chain complex under the Dold--Kan correspondence.

+\item an $\mc{F}$-tame cofibration if and only if it is a split monomorphism in each simplicial-cosimplicial bidegree and $(Y/X)$ is given in each simplicial-cosimplicial bidegree by the retract of an $\mc{F}$-admissible $G$-representation. \end{enumerate} \end{lemma} \begin{proof} Let us again identify simplicial-cosimplicial $R[G]$-modules with of nonpositively graded chain complexes of $R[G]$-modules using the Dold--Kan correspondence to $\scMod_{R[G]}\simeq \mathbf{sCh}_{R[G], \leq 0}$.
+Under this identification, a map that is a split monomorphism in each simplicial-cosimplicial bidegree corresponds to a map that is a split monomorphism in each simplicial-chain bidegree.

+Consider the sets of maps $\{P\to P[0, 1]\}$ in $\Ch_{R[G], \leq 0}$ used in the definition of the set of generating cofibrations \eqref{eq:generating cofs simcos} in the proof of Theorem \ref{thm:simp-cosimp model structure}.
+In the $\mc{F}$-projective case, we took the objects $P$ to be the shifted representations $R[G/H][k]$ with $H<G$ admissible and $k<0$, and in the tame case we took the objects $P$ to be all complexes of finite $\mc{F}$-admissible $G$-representations in degrees $\leq -1$.
+One readily verifies that the weakly saturated class generated by these sets consists exactly of the $\mc{F}$-projective and $\mc{F}$-tame cofibrations in $\Ch_{R[G], \leq 0}$; In the $\mc{F}$-tame case, this follows from the proof of Proposition \ref{prop:chain model structures on G-reps}.
+Note that a map in $\Ch_{R[G], \leq 0}$ is an $\mc{F}$-projective cofibration if and only if it is an $\mc{F}$-injection with $\mc{F}$-cofibrant cokernel, and likewise in the $\mc{F}$-tame case.